mayanhavoc/mayanhavoc/README.md

 # Roberto Mayen-Hess | Full stack software engineer
 Software developer with previous experience in project management.
 Currently pursuing an MBA.

+## What I'm currently working on:

+YelpCamp is Colt Steele's 2021 Web Developer Bootcamp's massive final project.
+It's a complete CRUD app built with HTML, Boostrap on the front-end and NodeJS and Mongo on the back-end.

+Features:
+- Multiple image upload
+- User authentication
+- User authorization

+Doesn't sound like much, but it's an easy 100 hours in.
+I've learned a lot and enjoyed it immensely.
+Planning on using it as a template for my next app.

+---

 ## What I'm working on next:
 ### CRUD app:
 **Business problem**: